 Incorporating Community Input

-Discuss your plan to communicate project progress to the local community, the underserved community(ies) and residents/groups directly affected by the project work, and the local organizations/entities/groups that will be involved in the project, including the frequency and by what method(s) you will use (including methods that offer an alternative to in-person community engagement) and how input will be solicited, considered, and responded to.
+Discuss your plan to communicate project progress to the local community, residents/groups directly affected by the project work, and the local organizations/entities/groups that will be involved in the project.
+Include the frequency and method(s) you will use (including methods that offer an alternative to in-person community engagement) and how input will be solicited, considered, and responded to.

 TASK DESCRIPTIONS, COST ESTIMATES, AND MEASURING PROGRESS

 Local government applicants may use up to 10% of the total grant award for health monitoring activities.
-The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted and is contaminated with hazardous substances.
+The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted and that are contaminated with hazardous substances.
 Coordination with the local health agency is required.
 Please review the Health Monitoring Fact Sheet for more information.

 Cooperative agreements with successful applicants under this solicitation will be subject to the administrative cost limitation described at CERCLA § 104(k)(5)(E).
 Successful applicants may only use up to 5% of the total amount of EPA funds for their own administrative costs (direct costs for grant administration and indirect costs).
 For example, if EPA awards $500,000 to an applicant, the 5% cap for administrative costs equals $25,000.
 Costs must be classified as direct or indirect consistently and applicants may not classify the same cost in both categories.
 The limitation on administrative costs does not apply to otherwise allowable programmatic costs (including indirect costs) charged by procurement contractors.
 Note that EPA considers costs for performance and financial reporting to be allowable programmatic costs that are not subject to the 5% limitation.